Breaking Free from Trauma Bonds and Reclaiming Your Emotional Freedom

 4. It’s a cycle: Periods of affection or calm are followed by emotional harm.

 If these patterns feel familiar, know that you are not alone and you have the power to break free.
+You may also experience symptoms of PTSD from narcissistic abuse, such as confusion, anxiety, and emotional numbness.
+Seeking support from a trauma-informed therapist or a narcissist abuse support group can be a critical step in your recovery.

 Practical Tips to Break Free from Trauma Bonds